 See how your fleet stacks up.
 Download this free Best Practices Checklist to benchmark your business on 20 critical indicators.

-Reports provide essential documentation, but for many, the Dashboard is the feature Fleetmatics customers use most, as it provides real-time data on every vehicle in a fleet, including location, activity and mileage.
+Reports provide essential documentation, but for many, the dashboard is the feature Fleetmatics customers use most, as it provides real-time data on every vehicle in a fleet, including location, activity and mileage.
 “We track overall miles per vehicle,” says Kimball.
 “When we put a new truck in the fleet we get the initial mileage and track from there.
 The guys have to claim some personal mileage, so it’s an easy way to keep track of it.”

-The Dashboard has also helped Kimball Construction increase its overall fuel savings.
+The dashboard has also helped Kimball Construction increase its overall fuel savings.
 “My main concern was that we were trending downward in idling.
 You can burn a gallon or more an hour.
 If it’s in the middle of winter, it’s okay if the truck is idling or flashing its lights.
 But sometimes the drivers aren’t thinking and just let the car run.
 The Dashboard lets me filter and trend based on idling, and it took some reminders for the guys, but there’s been improvement.”

-Kimball says that his drivers were wary of the introduction of a GPS tracking system, but he was able to show them the mutual benefits.
+Kimball says that his drivers were wary of the introduction of a GPS fleet tracking solution, but he was able to show them the mutual benefits.
 “The people who are driving our vehicles have the biggest amounts of responsibility.
 They control a lot of spend on labor and we need to have some control over that.
 You need communication and verification to provide some level of confidence.
 Most of it is a quick look and an overview, but you have the ability to drill down and be very precise and see where exactly the drivers are.
 You have the records.
 There are times we have to go back and recreate routes for customers to prove we were on-site or weren’t on-site.
 Having that ability is helpful for us.”

 Now that Fleetmatics has become part of his company’s regular routine, Kimball is able to appreciate the benefits it has provided.
 “Being able to track speeding wasn’t something that I thought would be that important but it’s been such a positive aspect of it.
 It’s great to know that they have gotten so much safer.
 The trucks are a huge liability and anything we can do to control that in a fair way is helpful.”
 Also, he’s quick to add, “Our insurance company likes it.”